 - a) In the ISA Agency, held by a Client, whose identity must be known to BME CLEARING, BME CLEARING shall be the Central Counterparty of the Client with respect to the Trades registered in the ISA Agency Accounts.
-Clients holding an ISA Agency shall act through their Member, which shall act in BME CLEARING on behalf of their Client, and be jointly and severally liable with the Member before BME CLEARING, for compliance with the obligations inherent to the opening and use of these Accounts deriving from the Trades registered therein. - b) In the ISA Principal to Principal (ISA PtoP) held by a Clearing Member, BME CLEARING shall be the Central Counterparty of the Clearing Member holding the Account with respect to the Trades registered in the ISA PtoP Accounts and the Client on behalf of which the Trades are held in such Account shall have the Clearing Member as Counterparty.
+Clients holding an ISA Agency shall act through their Member, which shall act in BME CLEARING on behalf of their Client, and be jointly and severally liable with the Member before BME CLEARING, for compliance with the obligations inherent to the opening and use of these Accounts deriving from the Trades registered therein. - b) In the ISA Principal to Principal (ISA PtoP) held by a Clearing Member, BME CLEARING shall be the Central Counterparty of the Clearing Member holding the Account with respect to the Trades registered in the ISA PtoP Accounts and the Client on behalf of which the Trades are held in such Account shall have the c) In the Non-Clearing Member Proprietary Account, BME CLEARING shall be the Central Counterparty of the Non-Clearing Member with regards to the Trades and Positions registered.

+Clearing Member as Counterparty.
 Clients of an ISA PtoP shall act through their Member, which shall act in BME CLEARING in their own name on behalf of the Client.
-Clients shall be liable before their Member, for compliance with the obligations deriving from the Trades executed on behalf of the Client and registered in these Accounts.

-- c) In the Non-Clearing Member Proprietary Account, BME CLEARING shall be the Central Counterparty of the Non-Clearing Member with regards to the Trades and Positions registered. - General Clearing Members shall be jointly and severally liable before BME CLEARING with each of the Non-Clearing Members for any failure to comply with the obligations inherent to the Trades registered in the Accounts opened by the corresponding Non-Clearing Member (including its Proprietary Accounts). - d) Clients of an OSA shall act through their Clearing Member, which shall act in BME CLEARING in their own name on behalf of the Clients.
-BME CLEARING will be the Central Counterparty of the Clearing Member.
-The latter will the counterparty of the Clients.
 Clients shall be liable before their Member, for compliance with the obligations deriving from the Trades executed on behalf of the Client and registered in these Accounts.